-8.5 Monitoring and reviewing these indicators will provide a means of assessing and communicating change over time, and will thus inform reviews of this Supplementary Guidance and Local Development Plan Policy.
+Monitoring and reviewing these indicators provides a way to assess and communicate change over time, and will inform reviews of this Guidance and Local Development Plan Policy.
 The indicators will only be part of the analysis.
 Issues, changes and trends will need to be re-examined through appropriate research and information.

-8.6 As part of the review process, evaluation will be necessary to reflect on the lessons learned from the experience of operating the policy and Supplementary Guidance.
-It will also highlight how external changes have affected, and are affecting, the state and special qualities of each Special Landscape Area.
+As part of the review process, evaluation will be necessary to reflect on the lessons learned from the experience of operating the policy and Supplementary Guidance.
+It will also highlight how external changes have affected, and are affecting, the state and special qualities of each Local Landscape Area.